LearnersGuild/guide/Game_Manual/Cognitive_Apprenticeship.md

 Whenever you are learning a highly thoughtful craft (ex: software development) where most of the work is done within the human brain/body (as opposed to being performed on an object, like a football or a piano) Cognitive Apprenticeship is a powerful tool to get the most out of working with people who are more or less experienced than you.
 In fact, it has been shown to help experienced practitioners learn more about how they themselves practice their craft, and how they can do it even better.

-Because everyone, regardless of experience, can learn from and with each other by engaging in a Cognitive Apprenticeship, Learners Guild believes it is one of the most dignified ways to learn a valued craft like Software Development.
+Because everyone, regardless of experience, can learn from and with each other by engaging in a Cognitive Apprenticeship, Learners Guild believes it is one of the most dignified ways to learn a valued craft like software development.
 It's also quite simple.

 ## The practice of Cognitive Apprenticeship